hashicorp/consul/plugin/etcd/README.md

 Before getting started with these examples, please setup `etcdctl` (with `etcdv3` API) as explained [here](https://coreos.com/etcd/docs/latest/dev-guide/interacting_v3.html).
 This will help you to put sample keys in your etcd server.

 If you prefer, you can use `curl` to populate the `etcd` server, but with `curl` the endpoint URL depends on the version of `etcd`.
 For instance, `etcd v3.2` or before uses only [CLIENT-URL]/v3alpha/* while `etcd v3.5` or later uses [CLIENT-URL]/v3/* .
 Also, Key and Value must be base64 encoded in the JSON payload.
-With, `etcdctl` these details are automatically taken care off.
+With `etcdctl` these details are automatically taken care off.
 You can check [this document](https://github.com/coreos/etcd/blob/master/Documentation/dev-guide/api_grpc_gateway.md#notes) for details.

 ### Reverse zones